PSPDFKit/Cordova-iOS/README.md

 Document Processing API
 -----------------------

-The following method allows you to process annotation (embed, remove, flatten, or print) and save them to the given document path.
+The following method allows you to process annotations (embed, remove, flatten, or print) and save the processed document to the given document path.

     // Processes the current document's annotations and saves the processed document at the specified path. processAnnotations(annotationChange, processedDocumentPath, [callback], [annotationType])